• Home

 Lettuce – 1 plant in soil

-72 Butter head type 73 Crisp head type
+72 Butter head types 73 Crisp head types

 74 Leaf types 75 Other